 Since the birth of the motor car, the ‘sports car’ has been a particularly British endeavour.
 Many of the greatest names of motor racing have their origins in the UK, particularly the towns and cities of the Midlands.
 Today, Wells Motor Cars is committed to reinvigorating Britain’s motor manufacturing heritage, from our base in the heart of England.

 Wells Motor Cars evolved from the germ of an idea in 2014, imagining a lightweight, modern, sports car.
-Focusing on feel, sensation and pure pleasure.
-In many ways, the idea was the deliberate opposite of current trends, which saw cars becoming ever heavier, larger and more complicated, removing involvement and sensation with every additional kilo.
+One that focuses on feel, sensation and pure pleasure.
+In many ways, a vision that runs counter to current trends, where cars are becoming heavier, larger and more complicated - removing involvement and sensation with every additional kilo.

 Design work commenced in 2016, led by a small team of experienced engineers and designers with wide-ranging backgrounds.
 Two years of intense CAD and development work followed.
 And the name Vertige was chosen — conveying lightness, dizziness and excitement.

-Between 2018 and 2019 a succession of three prototypes emerged, one after the other, each hand-assembled by the growing teams of engineers and craftsmen, and many thousands of miles of testing and development work followed, on track and road.
+Between 2018 and 2020, a succession of three prototypes emerged, each hand-assembled by the growing teams of engineers and craftsmen.
+Many thousands of miles of testing followed, on track as well as on road.

 In 2021, a limited run of ‘Founder’s Edition’ cars was announced - with all cars pre-allocated.
 The company is now taking orders for the subsequent batch of 25 'Launch Edition' cars, due for delivery in 2022/2023.